danschumann/loaddir/README.md

     // thisContext == this
     // this == loaddir file instance

-    // compile and callback are essencially the same thing return this.fileContents.replace(/__hostname/g, 'http://google.com');
+    // compile and callback are similar with different args return this.fileContents.replace(/__hostname/g, 'http://google.com');
-  }
-}).then(function(templates) {
+  },
+  // This is default
+  // watch: true
+  // compile / callback will be called again when file changes }).then(function(templates) {

   // { account: {index: ..., change_password: ...}, index: ... }